mypreview/Conj/docs/built-in-demo-importer.md

 * Install [One Click Demo Import](https://wordpress.org/plugins/one-click-demo-import) plugin.
 * Navigate to **Appearance** » **Import Demo Data**.
-* Click the **Import Demo Data** button and the plugin will now load all dummy content from the imported files.
+* Click the **Import** button and the plugin will now load all dummy content from the imported files.